 Contact us on 0808 164 1349 or complete our online enquiry form to find out how we can help with matters relating to discrimination or harassment.

-All employers are required to abide by discrimination laws that aim to ensure that all employees are afforded the same opportunities in the workplace, as well protecting workers' dignity and allowing them to make complaints without fearing consequences as a result.
+All employers are required to abide by discrimination laws that aim to ensure that all employees are afforded the same opportunities in the workplace, as well as protecting workers' dignity, and allowing them to make complaints without fearing consequences as a result.

 Unlawful discrimination in the workplace can occur in different forms:

-Indirect discrimination is where an employer implements a provision, criteria or practice, which applies to all employees; however, it puts those who hold a particular protected characteristic at a disadvantage compared to their colleagues.
+• Indirect discrimination - where an employer implements a provision, criteria, or practice, which applies to all employees; however, it puts those who hold a particular protected characteristic at a disadvantage compared to their colleagues.

-It is not uncommon for employers to implement such policies or requirements given the nature of their business.
 The solicitors at Wilford Smith regularly act on behalf of employers to successfully defend themselves following accusations of indirect discrimination by showing that the policy in question is proportionate.
-Our team can support you in producing clear evidence to this effect and demonstrate that you have balanced the needs of your business against any adverse impact the policy has had on individual employees.
+Our team can support you in producing evidence to this effect and demonstrate that you have balanced the needs of your business against any adverse impact the policy has had on individual employees.